 We are excited about the prospect of your family owning a sauna!
-And the purpose of this article is to empower you with the information needed to help you decide which sauna is right for you, which is the best infrared sauna for home use and to avoid common mistakes when buying your sauna.
+And the purpose of this article is to empower you with the information needed to help you decide which sauna is right for you, which is the best-infrared sauna for home use, and how to avoid common mistakes when buying your sauna.

 Mistake #1 – Sauna Types – Not choosing the sauna that is going to maximize your health benefits.

 Near-infrared is all around us today.
 We use it to control our TV or mouse remotely.
-Not until the 1950’s did Near Infrared make its debut in its first industrial application for optical devices.
+Not until the 1950s did Near-Infrared make its debut in its first industrial application for optical devices.
 In the 1980s, Near-infrared was focused more on chemical analysis and later became a powerful scientific research tool.
-Traditionally near infrared was used in scientific laboratories and medical instruments for calibration, diagnostics, agriculture, food and production of pharmaceutical compounds.
+Traditionally near-infrared was used in scientific laboratories and medical instruments for calibration, diagnostics, agriculture, food, and production of pharmaceutical compounds.
 Not until the first decade of the new millennium, did Near-infrared make its way into a sauna.
 Near-infrared light is closest in wavelength to visible light and is the size of cells.
 As Near-infrared light penetrates the skin and acts upon the water molecules of the cell for normalized cellular pH.
-However, the human body filters out and reflects near infrared and long-time exposure to near-infrared results in aging effects like Bakers Arms and Glass-blowers face and eye damage.
-Infrared in the form of a laser has been studied only in the last decade, specifically for wound healing of the skin.
-There is also some evidence that it has a rejuvenation effect on the skin.
-There are no published studies at this time as to the use of near-infrared or red-light therapy in a sauna application.
-A Near-infrared sauna on the market today looks like a tent enclosure with a wooden stool and 4 to 5 Red, Near Infrared Light bulbs.
-Near Infrared bulbs can reach temperatures of up to 400 degrees so in a sauna environment you will experience some convection heat like with a traditional sauna.
-The near-infrared light will produce a warming of the skin as it works on the water molecules and encourages the cell to regenerate.
-There are no indications or studies to support that the benefits of near-infrared go beyond skin deep.

-As far infrared sauna studies and technology trickled around the world in the 1970s the home far infrared sauna made its way silently into the American marketplace.
+As far-infrared sauna studies and technology trickled around the world in the 1970s the home far infrared sauna made its way silently into the American marketplace.
 Around the mid-1970’s the first consumer-grade far infrared sauna occupied the tiny slice of the now multi-billion dollar detoxification industry.
 Here infrared saunas were largely ignored and only bragged about by their owners.
-They used a dangerous ceramic tube heater technology to produce far infrared light.
-These heaters posed a safety hazard due to the heating and cooling of the ceramic material, would develop fine lines and cracks that could turn into a cherry red charcoal.
+They used a dangerous ceramic tube heater technology to produce far-infrared light.
+These heaters posed a safety hazard due to the heating and cooling of the ceramic material, which would develop fine lines and cracks that could turn into cherry-red charcoal.
 Only in the last 10 years have the new, safer, Carbon Technology become available which has revolutionized the entire sauna industry.
-You will find traditional sauna manufacturers now offer a line of the carbon far infrared saunas due to the rapid growth in demand for this technology.
+You will find traditional sauna manufacturers now offer a line of carbon far infrared saunas due to the rapid growth in demand for this technology.

 Far infrared sauna technology produces radiant heat.
 Radiant heat warms a molecule directly.
 In a properly calibrated far infrared heater of 9.4 microns, the light will act directly on your cells exciting them with vibration and energy to more efficiently carry out cellular functioning to an optimal level of homeostasis.
 In fact, a bandwidth of 9.4 microns of far infrared light is the exact output of far infrared light the human body produces in the form of body heat.
 Far infrared light emissions measured at 9.4 microns are called biophotons.